mmorehea/NeuroMiner/README.md

 [L-measure application](http://cng.gmu.edu:8080/Lm/help/index.htm).
 I'm
 assuming they should measure the same thing, so even though both variables were considered important in variable selection, one of them will need to be removed.
-The issue is: which one should be trusted?

-Also coming soon, co-FTF random forest analysis
+Also coming soon, co-FTF random forest analysis, multinomial attempt.

 # Python
 Go to code/python and open in terminal.
 Run each of the following scripts in order.